gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_advice.rst

   should allow them to block until the corresponding subprogram body returns."

-Followed by GLADE, a separately supplied PCS that can be used with GNAT.
+A separately supplied PCS that can be used with GNAT when combined with the PolyORB product.

   "The ``Write`` operation on a stream of type ``Params_Stream_Type`` should raise ``Storage_Error`` if it runs out of space trying to write the ``Item`` into the stream."

-Followed by GLADE, a separately supplied PCS that can be used with GNAT.

 .. index:: COBOL support